Skip to main content

 Do I need to collect biopsy specimens from all three sites?

 To ensure maximum sensitivity and support accurate diagnostic assessment using the Syn-One Test and Small-Fiber Dx, CND recommends the collection of three (3) skin biopsy samples from three (3) distinct anatomical locations from the patient (distal calf, distal thigh, paracervical area), taken simultaneously during the patient visit.
 The analysis of multiple biopsy sites to support optimal performance of the Syn-One Test and Small-Fiber Dx is described in a multitude of scientific publications from several research groups over the last decade.
 However, the number of biopsy site samples collected from the patient is at the sole discretion of the ordering clinician.
-CND only bills for the exact number of biopsy sites provided by the ordering clinician according to the allowable billing units for each relevant billing code.
+CND only bills for the exact number of biopsy sites provided by the ordering clinician according to the allowable billing units for each billing code.

 Will the patient need any special preparation or follow-up for the biopsy?